-Operational risk is the risk of direct or indirect loss, resulting from inadequate or failed internal processes, human and system error or from external events that affect the Bank's operations.
-Reputational risk and legal risk are among others, considered sub-categories of operational risk.
+Operational risk is the risk of direct or indirect loss, or damage to the Bank's reputation resulting from inadequate or failed internal processes or systems, from human error or external events that affect the Bank's image and operational earnings.

 Operational risk is inherent in every activity undertaken within the Bank, in outsourced activities and in all interaction with external parties.
 The Bank aims to reduce the frequency and impact of operational risk events in a cost effective manner.

 Each business unit within the Bank is primarily responsible for taking and managing their own operational risk.
-The operational risk function is responsible for developing and maintaining tools for identifying, measuring, monitoring and reporting the Bank's operational risk.
+Operational risk function is responsible for developing and maintaining tools for identifying, measuring, monitoring and reporting the Bank's operational risk.